solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP01M02 - configure-azure-cosmos-db-sql-api-sdk/includes/2-enable-offline-development.md

 The emulator is available to run in **Windows**, **Linux**, or as a **Docker** container image.

-The emulator is available as a download from the **Microsoft Learn** website and supports various APIs depending on the platform.
+The emulator is available as a download from the [**Microsoft Learn** website](https://docs.microsoft.com/azure/cosmos-db/local-emulator) and supports various APIs depending on the platform.
 The NoSQL API is universally supported across all platforms.

+> [!TIP]
+> You may optionally install the [new Linux-based Azure Cosmos DB Emulator (in preview)](https://learn.microsoft.com/azure/cosmos-db/emulator-linux), which is available as a Docker container.
+It supports running on a wide variety of processors and operating systems.

 The Docker container image for the emulator is published to the Microsoft Container Registry and is syndicated across various container registries such as **Docker Hub**.
 To obtain the Docker container image from Docker Hub, use the Docker CLI to **pull** the image from ``mcr.microsoft.com/cosmosdb/linux/azure-cosmos-emulator``.